How to prepare your website to be a lean mean money making machine

 3. Stock Up

-There is nothing more embarrassing than hanging out the “Out of Stock” panel while the shopping craze is still at large.
+There is nothing more embarrassing than hanging out the “Out of Stock” panel while the shopping craze is still running.
 This is closely followed by a crashing website, though.
 Don’t underestimate the shopping power of Cyber Monday: Adobe’s Digital Index pointed out that last year the online sale revenue reached $3 billion!
 Be sure to pile up as many supplies as you can from the sale products.
-Take into account that there might be hiccups with your subcontractors, as you aren’t the only one who orders larger quantities for Cyber Monday.
+Take into account that there might be hiccups with your subcontractors as you aren’t the only one who orders larger quantities for Cyber Monday.

 4. Black Friday Starts on Monday!

 The sooner you start the promotion campaign the better your sales will be.
 So why not start Black Friday almost a week earlier?
 Being unique and unconventional is the key for success.
 Prepare some smaller sales for the days preceding Black Friday.
-You not only lure in customers who are more likely return for the main event, but this gives you an opportunity to test your website’s functionality.
+You not only lure in customers who are more likely to return for the main event, but this gives you an opportunity to test your website’s functionality.
 Monitoring the visitor’s behavior allows you to fine-tune the layout before the big rush begins.
 Starting the sales earlier also provides a chance to get rid of the less attractive stocks and distribute customer attention evenly.

 5. Don’t Promote Yourself, Promote the Prices!

 Promotion plays a vital part in your marketing campaign.
 We have already established the importance of starting early and determining right products.
 Remember that the promotions should not concentrate on your webshop itself, but rather on the items on sale and their crazy-low prices.
 Come up with special bundle packs or offer free shipping.
 Posting huge discount figures, like “50% Off” which can catch the eyes as well; in other words, make sure that you communicate larger sales the most.

 6. Hype It